ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/04-making-use-of-shared-memory.md

 - OpenMP is limited to shared memory since it cannot communicate across nodes like MPI.

 ## How does it work?
 Every code has serial and (hopefully) parallel sections.
 It is the job of the programmer to identify the latter and decide how best to implement parallelization.
-Using OpenMP this is achieved by using special directives (**#pragmas**) that mark sections of the code to be distributed among threads.
+Using OpenMP this is achieved by using special directives (**#pragma**)s that mark sections of the code to be distributed among threads.
 There is a master thread and several slave threads.
 The latter execute the parallelized section of the code independently and report back to the master thread.
 When all threads have finished, the master can continue with the program execution.
 OpenMP directives allow programmers to specify:
 - the parallel regions in a code
 - how to parallelize loops